Wideacre: Plot summary

 At the peak of her power, Beatrice is attracted to the intelligent and provocative young Dr John MacAndrew.
 Determined to stay on Wideacre, she refuses his marriage proposal; finding herself pregnant again by Harry, she agrees to marry John, who in turn agrees to live at Wideacre.
 Beatrice gives birth to a boy whom she names Richard, and intends to pass off as John's child.
 John is away, so Beatrice plans for him to be gone long enough for the baby to look the correct number of months.
 John comes home too early, and as a doctor he can see immediately that the baby is not premature.
 Disillusioned, John refuses to believe Beatrice when she says that she was raped but that her love for him is not a lie.
 He begins to drink to forget her betrayal.
 Harry seduces Beatrice in the parlor and their mother discovers them.
 She faints from the shock, and in a catatonic state she mutters over and over "I only came to get my book ...
 Harry, Beatrice, no!"
 Beatrice knows her mother will ultimately reveal her secret, so she manipulates Celia into inadvertently overdosing her mother on the laudanum John has prescribed.
 John is blamed as it is told he himself prescribed the wrong amount, and what was left of his reputation is destroyed.
 Beatrice and Harry's mother dies; John realises what Beatrice has done, and also now suspects her perverted relationship with Harry.
-Before John can come through on his threats to ruin her, Beatrice uses his drinking to have him dragged off to an insane asylum, he screams that she is an incestuous whore and a murderess fall on deaf ears.
+Before John can come through on his threats to ruin her, Beatrice uses his drinking to have him dragged off to an insane asylum, his screams that she is an incestuous whore and a murderess fall on deaf ears.

 With John out of the way and his £200,000 fortune under her control, Beatrice coerces Harry to go along with her scheme to marry "cousins" Julia and Richard to each other legally and make them joint heirs to the Wideacre estate.
 In need of more money to complete their plan, Beatrice and Harry mortgage the estate and begin to enclose the common land.
 As this strips the villagers of places to graze their animals and raise their own vegetables, it incites anger and resentment on the estate.
 Beatrice, intent on her plans, does not care.
 Realising what is happening, Celia frees John from the asylum, bringing him back to Wideacre and managing to restore his medical reputation.
 John and Celia do their best to help alleviate the villagers' poverty and deprivation, in contrast to the increasingly corrupt and ruthless Beatrice and Harry.